-The crippling effects of high cortisol are extremely common but all-too-often ignored.
+The crippling effects of high cortisol symptoms are extremely common but all-too-often ignored.
 Cortisol is a vital hormone produced and secreted by the adrenal glands.
-It is released in a rhythmic fashion, with levels peaking in the morning to help wake you up and steadily declining throughout the remainder of the day.
+It is released in a rhythmic fashion, with levels peaking in the morning (to help wake you up) and steadily declining throughout the remainder of the day.

 Cortisol maintains steady blood sugar levels and helps provide energy to your actively functioning brain and neuromuscular system.
 It is also a potent anti-inflammatory hormone; it prevents the widespread tissue and nerve damage associated with inflammation.

-The symptoms of high cortisol develop gradually and mostly overlap with many other conditions and include[1-3]:
+The symptoms of too much cortisol develop gradually and mostly overlap with many other conditions and include[1-3]:

 - Weight gain, especially in the face, upper back (“buffalo hump”), and torso

 - Swelling in the hands and feet

 - Low libido